jejuisland/wookies-store/README.md

 # WOOKIES BOOKSTORE

-# wookies-store by Jerald D. Vailoces
+# Wookies-bookstore by Jerald D. Vailoces

 # Create DB Guide
 create Database first and name it to 'bookstore_db'